ElleFioLange/dev-ellelm/README.md

 ## Hi!

 This is my personal portfolio website.
-It's built with Next.JS since I find it super easy to use and it conveniently has a built-in pattern for server API routes for keeping back-end API logic off-client.
+It's built with Next.JS since I find it super easy to use and it conveniently has a built-in pattern for server API routes for keeping back-end API logic off-client, as well as a middleware feature that's useful for delivering different versions of pages to desktop and mobile clients.

 I have made the repo for my website public so that my code can be inspectable (and hopefully impress any potential employers :)